M-Talha-Saeed/Laravel-Docker/README.md

 #### Amazon Elastic Container Service (ECS):

-Why: ECS is a fully managed container orchestration service that allows you to run and scale Docker containers.
+Why: ECS is a fully managed container orchestration service that allows the user to run and scale Docker containers.

 Steps: